illuminatech/db-role/README.md

 The main benefit of this approach is that role class directly inherits all methods and logic from the base one.
 However, you'll need to declare an extra Eloquent class, which corresponds the role table.
-In order separate 'Student' records from 'Instructor' ones during the search process a default scope named 'inherit-role' automatically defined adding `roleMarkingAttributes()` to the query 'where' condition.
+In order separate 'Student' records from 'Instructor' ones during the search process, a default scope named 'inherit-role' automatically defined, adding `roleMarkingAttributes()` to the query 'where' condition.

 This approach should be chosen in case most functionality depends on the 'Human' attributes.

 ## Slave role inheritance <span id="slave-role-inheritance"></span>

-This approach assumes role Eloquent class does not extends the base one, but relates to it via 'belongs-to':
+This approach assumes a role Eloquent class does not extends the base one, but relates to it via 'belongs-to':

 ```php
 <?php